blastpad/BlastPad/README.md

    - Then go to your browser and type http://localhost/blastpad

   - Create a new database on your server.
-   - Import the file "database.sql" from the directory "script/sql" into your database.
+   - Import the file "database.sql" from the directory "src\library\blastpad\blastpad\sql" into your database.

   - Follow the instructions below on "How to Customize".